 ST Cervia was built in 1946 as a seagoing tug for use as a fleet auxiliary by Alexandra Hall & Company Ltd, Aberdeen, Scotland.
 She is the last seagoing steam tug to survive in UK waters, and she was also the last to work commercially.
-Today she is a floating Museum still undergoing restoration in Ramsgate, Kent.
+Today we believe she is a floating Museum undergoing restoration in Ramsgate, Kent.
 Alonside it is the steam paddle tug John H Amos built in 1931.
 Taken c1970s.

 Photographs by Len Toulson, courtesy of Neal Toulson.